Ceiling Fan Rotation in Winter

-In the winter the blades should rotate in a clockwise direction.
-This direction creates an updraft that forces the warm air near the ceiling down into the room.
-The air at the ceiling is 15 degrees warmer than that near the floor.
-Getting this warmer aid down to the floor creates comfort at a lower thermostat setting.
-Avoid a wind chill with the winter warming and use the fan on low speed.
+Optimal ceiling fan rotation in winter requires that blades rotate in a clockwise direction.
+Thie clockwise ceiling fan rotation creates an updraft that forces the warm air near the ceiling down into the room.
+The air at the ceiling is 15 degrees warmer than that near the floor, so having the wrong ceiling fan rotation will actually make heating less efficient.
+Getting ceiling fan rotation to move the warmer air down to the floor creates comfort at a lower thermostat setting.
+Also, account for the wind chill and use the fan at low speed.

 How much air should my ceiling fan move?